JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7926 days**.

-And here is a just a random fact -  **Pebbles cereal was actually named after the shape of the cereal and not the Pebbles Flintstone character**.
+And here is a just a random fact -  **In 1894, the carnival made its debut in North America**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)